 Many of the American Foursquare homes in North Omaha were built as Sears houses, with complete kits shipped straight through the community on the Belt Line Railway, and then trucked into the neighborhoods.
 These homes can be found in several neighborhoods, including the Minne Lusa, Miller Park, Saratoga, Kountze Park, Near North Side, Long School, Highlander, Prospect Hill, Walnut Hill, Orchard Hill, Fontenelle, and Belevedre, among others.

+Style 3.
 Arts & Crafts and Craftsman

 The Arts and Crafts style highlighted handmade elements within and outside houses that featured various woods and emphasized sturdiness and permanency.
 Simple, fine hand-crafter woodwork and other craftsmanship was everywhere in these homes, including the design as well as the fixtures, fabrics, furnishings and more.
 There are exposed beams the interiors of the homes, along with exposed rafter ends and eave brackets outside, holding up roofs with wide overhangs.
 Charles Storz’s North Omaha home was built in the Arts and Crafts style.
 Its located near North 23rd and Wirt Streets.